LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-to-write-code/introduction.rst

 Computers are dumb, understanding not an ounce of context or intended meaning.
-They react mechanically to the instructions we give them, and they cannot deviate from the steps we give them to follow.
+They react mechanically to the instructions we give them, and they cannot deviate from the steps we tell them to follow.

 If our instructions are even the slightest bit off, computers cannot consider the error and adjust accordingly.
 Instead, they come to a grinding halt.